Neural Transformer Backflow for Solving Momentum-Resolved Ground States of Strongly Correlated Materials: Abstract

 \section{Abstract}

-Strongly correlated materials, such as twisted transition-metal dichalcogenide homobilayers, host a variety of exotic quantum phases but remain challenging to solve due to strong interactions.
-We introduce a powerful neural network ansatz, neural Transformer backflow (NTB), formulated within a multi-band projection framework.
-It naturally enforces momentum conservation and enables efficient calculations of momentum-resolved ground states.
-NTB attains high accuracy on small systems and scales to higher bands and larger system sizes far beyond the reach of exact diagonalization.
-By evaluating observables such as the structure factor and momentum distribution, we show that NTB captures diverse correlated states in tMoTe$_2$, including charge density waves, fractional Chern insulators, and anomalous Hall Fermi liquids, within a unified framework.
-Our approach paves the way for understanding and discovering novel phases of matter in strongly correlated materials.
+Strongly correlated materials host a rich variety of exotic quantum phases but remain challenging to solve due to strong interactions.
+We introduce the Neural Transformer Backflow (NTB) framework, a powerful neural-network ansatz formulated within a multi-band projection formalism.
+NTB is mean-field transcendental, parameter-efficient and fermionic intrinsic, exhibiting superior performance compared with existing neural ansatzes.
+By naturally enforcing momentum conservation, NTB enables direct computation of momentum-resolved many-body ground states, providing detailed access to degeneracies and energy gaps.
+It achieves high accuracy on small systems and scales efficiently to larger sizes and higher-band truncations far beyond the reach of exact diagonalization.
+We demonstrate the power of NTB in capturing diverse correlated phases in twisted MoTe$_2$, including charge density waves, fractional Chern insulators, and anomalous Hall Fermi liquids, within a unified framework.
+This approach offers a generic, scalable route towards understanding and discovering quantum phases in strongly correlated materials.

 \blfootnote{*Email: ~\url{diluo1000@gmail.com}}